-Introduction to Fire Technology
+Introduction to Fire Technology LEC 48-54

 This course provides an introduction to fire protection; career opportunities; philosophy and history of fire protection; fire loss analysis; organization and function of public and private fire protection services; fire departments as part of local government; laws and regulations affecting the fire service; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; fire strategy and tactics.
-Prerequisite: None.

-FIRE-102 3 units Fundamentals of Fire Prevention LEC 48-54
+Fundamentals of Fire Prevention LEC 48-54

 This course provides fundamental knowledge relating to the field of fire prevention: Topics include: history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of fire codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
-Prerequisite: None. --Transfers to CSU only